pingcap/docs/op-guide/dashboard-tikv-info.md

 ---
 title: Key Monitoring Metrics of TiKV
 summary: Learn some key metrics displayed on the Grafana TiKV dashboard.
-category: how-to
+category: operations
-aliases: ['/docs/op-guide/dashboard-tikv-info/']
 ---

 # Key Monitoring Metrics of TiKV

 If you use Ansible to deploy the TiDB cluster, the monitoring system is deployed at the same time.
-For more information, see [Overview of the Monitoring Framework](/dev/how-to/monitor/overview.md).
+For more information, see [Overview of the Monitoring Framework](../op-guide/monitor-overview.md).

 The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, and so on.
 A lot of metrics are there to help you diagnose.